Recover from bullying in 15-mins a week

 It's important to clarify that bullies, themselves, are the cause of bullying at school.
 Many victims of bullying feel that they are responsible, or have in some way brought the bullying upon themselves.
 This is not true and should be reiterated to the victim.

-Despite the grim outlook, it is crucial to recognize that with the right support, coaching, and training, victims of bullying can recover and even thrive after enduring these challenging life experiences.
+Despite the grim outlook, it is crucial to recognize that with the right support, coaching, and training, people who have been bullied can recover and even thrive after enduring the challenging experience of bullying.
 Understanding the causes and effects of bullying is the first step toward creating a safer and more supportive school environment for all students.

 Who is at risk of bullying?